NebulaUI/nebula-css/README.md

 * Ability to reverse the horizontal order of grid-items.
 * No clearfixing required, rows of items with uneven heights tile gracefully.
-* Based on fractions rather than columns yielding increased flexibility over some more traditional approaches using 12 columns.
+* Based on fractions rather than columns yielding increased flexibility over some more traditional approaches that use a fixed number of columns.
 * Intuitive class names based on a BEM methodology hybrid known as [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/#responsive-suffixes)
 * Does not require a wrapping element like most other grid systems.
 * Extremely lightweight, using Sass @if blocks you can include only the